exoplatform/exo-documentation/docs/UserWallet.rst

 |image7|

-- A new popup "Backup wallet" is available with the following warnig message : *"Please make sure to keep this private key in a safe place where nobody else can get it (Write it in a piece of paper and hide it for example).
-If the following code is hacked by someone, he will be able to own all your funds."*. type your wallet password in the appropriate field then click on "Display private key"
+- A new popup "Backup wallet" is available with a warnig message. type your wallet password in the appropriate field then click on "Display private key"

 |image8|